Delivery Optimization for Windows 10 updates

 Windows updates, upgrades, and applications can contain packages with very large files.
 Downloading and distributing updates can consume quite a bit of network resources on the devices receiving them.
 You can use Delivery Optimization to reduce bandwidth consumption by sharing the work of downloading these packages among multiple devices in your deployment.
 Delivery Optimization can accomplish this because it is a self-organizing distributed cache that allows clients to download those packages from alternate sources (such as other peers on the network) in addition to the traditional Internet-based servers.
-You can use Delivery Optimization in conjunction with Windows Update, Windows Server Update Services (WSUS), Windows Update for Business, or System Center Configuration Manager (when installation of Express Updates is enabled).
+You can use Delivery Optimization in conjunction with Windows Update, Windows Server Update Services (WSUS), Windows Update for Business, or Microsoft Endpoint Configuration Manager (when installation of Express Updates is enabled).

 Delivery Optimization is a cloud-managed solution.
 Access to the Delivery Optimization cloud services is a requirement.
 This means that in order to use the peer-to-peer functionality of Delivery Optimization, devices must have access to the internet.

 For information about setting up Delivery Optimization, including tips for the best settings in different scenarios, see Set up Delivery Optimization for Windows 10 updates.
 For a comprehensive list of all Delivery Optimization settings, see Delivery Optimization reference.

 WSUS can also use BranchCache for content sharing and caching.
 If Delivery Optimization is enabled on devices that use BranchCache, Delivery Optimization will be used instead.

 New in Windows 10, version 2004